natmegsweden/natmeg_utils/README.md

 ---

 # Bidsify
 This script converts data from NatMEG (MEG, EEG, OPM) to BIDS format and organizes the data into a BIDS-compliant folder structure.
-The script is designed to work with data collected at NatMEG and is based on the MNE-BIDS library.
+The script is designed to work with data collected at NatMEG and uses the MNE-BIDS library.

 ## Prerequisits
 Ensure you have the following non-defualt libraries installed in your Python environment: `mne`, `mne_bids`, `numpy`, `pandas`